Sankardev: Literary works

 Sankardev produced a large body of work.
-Though there were others before him who wrote in the language of the common man – Madhav Kandali who translated the Ramayana into Assamese in the 14th century – This was the first ramayana to be written in a modern Indian language – Harivara Vipra and Hema Saraswati, it was Sankardev who opened the floodgates and inspired others like Madhavdev to carry on where he left off.
+Though there were others before him who wrote in the language of the common man – Madhav Kandali who translated the Ramayana into Assamese in the 14th century – This was the first ramayana to be written in a modern Indian language – Harihara Vipra and Hema Saraswati, it was Sankardev who opened the floodgates and inspired others like Madhavdev to carry on where he left off.

 His language is lucid, his verses lilting, and he infused bhakti into everything he wrote.
 His magnum opus is his Kirtana-ghosha, a work so popular that even today it is found in many household in Assam.
 It contains narrative verses glorifying Krishna meant for community singing.
 It is a bhakti kayva par excellence, written in a lively and simple language, it has "stories and songs for amusement [for children], it delights the young with true poetic beauty and elderly people find here religious instruction and wisdom".

 For most of his works, he used the Assamese language of the period so the lay person could read and understand them.
 But for dramatic effect in his songs and dramas he used Brajavali.

 Other literary works include the rendering of eight books of the Bhagavata Purana including the Adi Dasama (Book X), Harishchandra-upakhyana (his first work), Bhakti-pradip, the Nimi-navasiddha-samvada (conversation between King Nimi and the nine Siddhas), Bhakti-ratnakara (Sanskrit verses, mostly from the Bhagavata, compiled into a book), Anadi-patana (having as its theme the creation of the universe and allied cosmological matters), Gunamala and many plays like Rukmini haran, Patni prasad, Keli gopal, Kurukshetra yatra and Srirama vijaya.
-There was thus a flowering of great Bhakti literature during his long life of 120 years.
+There was thus a flowering of Bhakti literature during his long life of 120 years.